Cognitive Therapy vs. Behavioral Therapy:

 Cognitive Therapy and Applied Behavioral Therapy are two of the most common methods of therapy.
 They each use distinct techniques in order to help achieve specific results.
 Deciding which therapy is best for you should be determined by what you would like to get out of therapy.
 Further, these therapies can be used together, which can achieve even better results for some clients.

 Cognitive therapy is a type of psychotherapy which is usually short-term and focused.
-Commonly used by patients with mild levels of mood disorders, anxiety, eating disorders, or substance abuse issues, cognitive therapy seeks to help the patient focus on and modify their thoughts, communication, and/or behaviors.
+Commonly used by patients with mild levels of mood disorders, anxiety, eating disorders, or depression, cognitive therapy seeks to help the patient focus on and modify their thoughts, communication, and/or behaviors.

 Examples for which one might use cognitive therapy: